Ballochmyle Viaduct: History

 The Ballochmyle Viaduct was designed by John Miller for the Glasgow, Paisley, Kilmarnock and Ayr Railway during the mid 1840s.
 The line was the northern part of the railway from Glasgow to Carlisle via Kilmarnock.
 The viaduct was required to cross the River Ayr.
 The resident engineer was William McCandlish and the contractors were Ross & Mitchell.

 During March 1846, construction of the stone viaduct began.
 The viaduct incorporated a massive arch spanning the River Ayr.
 To build the arch, complex timber centring for temporary support was constructed over the river.
 The centring was considered to be noteworthy in its own right.

 The viaduct was completed on 2 March 1848 but the line was not completed until 9 August 1850.
 At the time of its construction, the viaduct had the largest masonry arch in the world; 150 years later, it was amongst the biggest masonry arches to have ever been built.
-The viaduct carries double track railway across the river between Mauchline and Catrine; and tens of thousands of trains have crossed over it over the course of its lifetime.
+The viaduct carries double track railway across the river between Mauchline and Catrine; and tens of thousands of trains have crossed over it during its lifetime.

 The viaduct has been in continuous use to the present day; in 2014, it was in a good condition despite more than 160 years of service.
 During the early 2010s Network Rail upgraded the viaduct to strengthen it for heavy freight trains, particularly coal traffic.
 The work, undertaken by contractor Carillion, was done without significant alteration to its external appearance.

 Ballochmyle Viaduct was designated a listed structure during April 1971 and became a Category A listed structure in January 1989.
 It features in the 1996 film Mission: Impossible.
 During 2014, the viaduct was designated a National Historic Civil Engineering Landmark by the Institution of Civil Engineers (ICE) and a plaque was installed.
 The viaduct is also listed amongst those sites promoted by the East Ayrshire Council as being a local historical site.